-it Theory is a product of analysis and describes simple elements of nature, their states and their interaction viewed from a particular singular perspective of gravity, electromagnetism, and the like.
+Theory is a product of analysis.
+It describes simple elements of nature, their states and their interaction viewed from a particular singular perspective of gravity, electromagnetism, and the like.
 In our example, theory includes (1) terms that describe two types of energy: potential and kinetic, (2) the principle of energy summation: energy of a state is the total of individual energy terms (the summation applies separately to the initial state and the final state), and (3) the principle of energy conservation from state to state.
-Each form of energy describes simple states, characterized by single properties of individual bodies, such as height, velocity or temperature.
+Each form of energy describes a simple aspect of physical states, characterized by a single property of individual bodies, such as height, velocity or temperature.

 Model is a product of synthesis and describes a complex structure and interactions between elements of that structure.
 In the majority of situations, several theories and many interactions must be used to build an adequate model.
 While physicists are interested in elementary objects and interactions, and look for particularly simple situations, researchers in other domains are occupied with complex objects.
 Analytical chemists work on chemical samples, geologists investigate the structure of Earth, biologists study organisms.
 They investigate complex structures which can be understood through their models.
-In the field of automated scientific discovery, the early attempts at harnessing the complexity of modeling include Sleeman, Stacey, Edwards, & Gray (1989) and Gordon, Sleeman, and Edwards (1995).
+In the field of automated scientific discovery, early attempts at computational theory of model construction include Sleeman, Stacey, Edwards, & Gray (1989) and Gordon, Sleeman, and Edwards (1995).